sparshsah/foggy-demo/demo/ml/musings.md

 purposely "slow down" your model architecture or retraining strategy in service of a downstream business desire.
-I think you should default to being truth-seeking and honest in the model, and handle your business desire downstream in the optimization step.
+I think you should default to being truth-seeking and honest in the model, then handle your business desire in the optimization step.
 This forces you to be thoughtful and precise about formalizing and implementing your goals.